-Conclusion of Operational Performance for the Fiscal Year 2016
+Conclusion of Operational Performance for the Fiscal Year 2017

-The following conclusion of the company's financial and performance is an analysis upon the Financial Statement of the Company, C.I.Group (Public) Company Limited and its affiliates (company) as states in Notes to Financial Statement item 1.
+The following conclusion of the company's financial and performance is an analysis upon the Financial Statement of the Company, C.I.Group (Public) Company Limited and its affiliates (company) by December 31st,2017 as states in Notes to Financial Statement item 1.
 General Information.